Golden Globes Nominations: 21 Biggest Snubs and Surprises

 SNUB: Milo Ventimiglia, “This Is Us”

-The actor earned a nod last season for his turn as the ill-fated father in NBC’s hit drama, a role which has only gotten more complex and layered in its sophomore season.
+The actor earned an Emmy nod last season for his turn as the ill-fated father in NBC’s hit drama, a role which has only gotten more complex and layered in its sophomore season.

 SNUB: Carrie Coon, “The Leftovers” and “Fargo”